Vikms95/react-shop-cart/README.md

 - Add infinite scroll by making a bigger request while scrolling down the page

 - Apply light forms background like in : https://filext.com/file-extension/RULES

+- Add more tests to make sure some components have certain elements rendered

+- Clean CSS using variables or add styles-components/MUI

+- Use the context API or HOC's